Winchburgh: 19th to 21st centuries

 In 1904, a police station in ashlar stone was built.
 After the police station was closed, the building became a pharmacy but has since been converted to residential use.
 In 2000, a war memorial was erected in Winchburgh for those from the area who had lost their lives in the First World War and Second World War.

 The early 21st century has seen the construction of several new private housing estates on the periphery of the village towards Auldcathie.
 The developments are being built to the design of a 'masterplan' with the aim to expand Winchburgh into a new town.
 The plan incorporates ideas relating to the '20-minute Neighbourhood' concept.
 The total expansion is estimated at £1 billion, with some 3,800 new homes in the area to allow the village to achieve 'town status'.
 In August 2022, plans were lodged to create a new marina, alongside a new public park 'Daisy Park' as part of the new town's masterplan, to be built on the site of the historic brickworks.
+Also, in 2022, a new £16 million Winchburgh Sport & Wellbeing Hub opened.
+In October 2024, a new £35 million waste water treatment works was officially opened in Winchburgh.